CraryPrimitiveMan/awesome-with-star/awesome/TheJambo_awesome-testing.md

 ## Suggested Awesome Lists

 ### Must Read
 - [Falsehoods](https://github.com/kdeldycke/awesome-falsehood) - A funny and educational list of why nothing in Software Development is ever easy.
-Think you can store a marriage in a DB? :star:10781
+Think you can store a marriage in a DB? :star:10804
 - [Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) - This is the famous list of Naughty Strings.
-If you're doing some field validation, look no further for inspiration. :star:33363
+If you're doing some field validation, look no further for inspiration. :star:33441
-- [Unicode](https://github.com/jagracey/Awesome-Unicode) - A great resource for learning how unicode works and the issues it can cause. :star:547
+- [Unicode](https://github.com/jagracey/Awesome-Unicode) - A great resource for learning how unicode works and the issues it can cause. :star:549

 ### Useful References
-- [The Original](https://github.com/sindresorhus/awesome) - The awesome list of awesome lists. :star:117849
+- [The Original](https://github.com/sindresorhus/awesome) - The awesome list of awesome lists. :star:118266
-- [Learn to Code](https://github.com/karlhorky/learn-to-program) - Learning to code, for those looking to make the move to automation :star:655
+- [Learn to Code](https://github.com/karlhorky/learn-to-program) - Learning to code, for those looking to make the move to automation :star:657
-- [Application Security](https://github.com/paragonie/awesome-appsec) - Incredibly extensive, but you'll find something to fit the bill. :star:3870
+- [Application Security](https://github.com/paragonie/awesome-appsec) - Incredibly extensive, but you'll find something to fit the bill. :star:3876
 - [Selenium](https://github.com/christian-bromann/awesome-selenium) - Better than searching Google if you know what you want. :star:520
-- [Security](https://github.com/sbilly/awesome-security) - This is mostly focused on Infrastructure, but if you're testing a series of systems, this is very useful. :star:4904
+- [Security](https://github.com/sbilly/awesome-security) - This is mostly focused on Infrastructure, but if you're testing a series of systems, this is very useful. :star:4928
-- [Awesome Software Quality](https://github.com/ligurio/awesome-software-quality) - A list of free software testing and verification resources. :star:1618
+- [Awesome Software Quality](https://github.com/ligurio/awesome-software-quality) - A list of free software testing and verification resources. :star:1648
 - [Awesome Cucumber](https://github.com/virajkulkarni14/awesome-cucumber) - A (relatively-newer) curated list of awesome Cucumber and Gherkin-related resources. :star:7
+- [Awesome JMeter](https://github.com/aliesbelik/awesome-jmeter) - A curated collection of resources around Apache JMeter. :star:253

 ## Others
 - [Testers Rage Playlist](https://play.spotify.com/user/sanchezni/playlist/5yzT0HrymwEeO8ckqgkPiW) - A collaborative playlist from testers for when the red mist descends.